 Normally, when we go on a shoot, we post some shots from the road, and before we even get home, people have filled in all the details of the places we’ve photographed.
 But not with this place.
 Out of nearly a hundred comments, nobody knew the name of this church.

 This church is featured in our book, Churches of the High Plains.

-Charissa Arneson posted a photo of the church, taken from the Broadway bridge during the disastrous flood of 2011.
+Charissa Arneson posted the photo of the church above on our Facebook page… it was taken from the Broadway bridge during the disastrous flood of 2011.
 You can see the top of a huge earthen dike in the foreground, the church’s ultimate saving grace.

 If you know the name or any of the details behind this church, please leave a comment below.